atsaotsao/oog_website/content/index.md

 - 💬 Coaching 1:1 clients in life/career/creative clarity
 - 🪷 Creating The Art of Your Life podcast and free tools
 - 💻 Building this site from my Obsidian vault using Astro

+# SUPER SUPER TEST IF THIS WORKS

+sexy